Acoustic Treatment for the Small Studio

 If you’re really serious about making the most our of your room, you might consider buying or renting an affordable measurement microphone, like the dbx RTA-M, which sells for just $100.

-There are also even less inexpensive models like those from Nady and Behringer that are workable options, as well as super high-quality measurement mics like those made by Earthworks.
+There are also even less expensive models, like those from Nady and Behringer, that are workable options, as well as super high-quality measurement mics like those made by Earthworks.